How to Eat the Word of God

 But to eat the Word of God, we must go deeper than simply reading it.
 So in this post, we’ll discuss how to eat the Word of God.

 Physically speaking, we need to use the right organ of our body to perform particular functions.

-Our nose is the right organ to use to smell the aroma of food, but we can’t eat food with our nose.
-And we certainly can’t eat food with our ears or our eyes.
-Our mouth is the right organ for eating food.
-We have to open our mouth, take the food in.
+For instance, our nose is the organ we use to smell the aroma of food.
+But we can’t eat with our nose.
+And we certainly can’t eat with our ears or our eyes.
+The proper organ for eating is our mouth.
+We have to use our mouth to take the food in.

-All of this may be very obvious, but we must realize that to “eat” the Word of God also requires us to use the right organ.
-We may be used to exercising our mind to learn something or our emotion to feel something when we open the Bible.
-But neither our mind nor our emotion is the right organ for eating the Word of God.
+All of this may seem very obvious, but we need to realize that eating the Word of God also requires us to use the right organ.
+We may be accustomed to exercising our mind to learn something or our emotion to feel something when we open the Bible.
+But neither our mind nor our emotion is the right organ for receiving the Word of God as food.

 The Spirit, the Word, prayer, and our spirit